skills59/DevOps-s2e2/README.md

 script for the script contain which will download a tomcat image from the docker hub and then copy the var file into the tomcat default directory and expose the port 8080

-in progress wish me luck
+in progress, will be up in a bit wish me luck

 and happy learning with me.